mtov/engsoftmoderna/en/chapter2.md

 because it depends on the characteristics of the team, the contracting company, the complexity of the system under development, etc.
 Short iterations---for example, of one week---provide quicker feedback.
-But they require a greater commitment from clients, as a new software increment must be validated every week.
+But they require more commitment from clients, as a new software increment must be validated every week.
 Also, they require stories to be simpler.
 On the other hand, longer iterations---for example, one month---allow the team to plan and complete the tasks more calmly.
-However, it takes a bit longer to receive client feedback, which can be important when requirements are not clear.
+However, it takes longer to receive client feedback, which can be important when requirements are not clear.
 Therefore, a compromise would be something like 2 or 3 weeks.
-Another recommended alternative is to experiment, that is, to test and evaluate different durations before deciding.
+Another recommendation is to experiment, that is, to test and evaluate different durations before deciding.

 **What does the customer representative do during the iterations?**
-At the start of a release, it is up to the customer representative to write the stories of the iterations that will be part of that release.
+At the start of a release, it is up to the customer representative to write the stories that will be part of that release.
-Then, at the end of each iteration, the representative validates and approve the implementation of such stories.
-However, during the iterations, the representative must be available to answer the team's questions.
-Note that a story is has only a few sentences, so it is natural for doubts to arise during its implementation.
+Then, at the end of each iteration, the representative validates and approves the implementation of such stories.
+Furthermore, during the iterations, the representative must be available to answer the team's questions.
+Note that a story has only a few sentences, so it is natural for doubts to arise during its implementation.
 Therefore, the customer representative must be available to meet with developers to answer doubts and explain details about the stories.